-The respondent is a 22-year-old man from Morocco.
-On the 8th of May 2021, the respondent traveled from Turkey to North Macedonia in a truck, along with seven other people on the move.
-All of them were from Morocco, amongst them was a pregnant woman together with her husband.
+The respondent is a 22-year-old man from Morocco that was pushed back from North Macedonia to Greece.
+He was travelling with a group of seven people of whom all were from Morocco, including a pregnant woman and her husband.

-After about one hour, a white van came and the police officers brought them to what the respondent described as a small camp close to the border with Greece.
+After about one hour, a white van came and the officers brought the transit group to what the respondent described as a small camp close to the border with Greece.
 The drive lasted for approximately three and a half hours.

 “They didn’t want to give us asylum.”

 This procedure of collecting personal information, taking pictures, and fingerprints took approximately one hour.
-Then, a van arrived and the whole group of people-on-the-move was told to get in.
-The respondent had trouble identifying the colour of the van as he was told to keep his head down.
+Then, a van arrived and the whole transit group was told to get in.
+The respondent said had trouble identifying the colour of the van as he was told to keep his head down.

 “Maybe like black and blue, because we were not allowed to see anything because the heads were down to the ground.”

-After driving for around 50 minutes, they stopped at the North Macedonian-Greek border close to the Greek village Idomeni.
+After driving for around 50 minutes, they stopped at the North Macedonian-Greek border close to the Greek village, Idomeni.
 There, three officers in black uniforms were already waiting.
-By then it was almost 12 at night.
+By then it was almost 12 PM.

-There was a metal gate in the border fence and the officers told them to go through it into Greek territory.
-On the other side of the fence, the respondent and the group tried to see where they were and where they should go on a map, but the officers told them again that they should leave the area.
-The group then followed the railways close to the gate and came to Thessaloniki.
+The respondent described a metal gate in the border fence that the officers told them to go through into Greek territory.
+On the other side of the fence, the transit group tried to gather themselves and see where they were on a map and where they should go on but the officers told them that they should leave the area.
+The group then followed the railways close to the gate until they reached Thessaloniki.